johnwargo/johnwargo/README.md

 This is the GitHub account for my public persona (@johnwargo); you can find my GitHub employee repo at [@jwargo](https://github.com/jwargo).

 My work is in 8 books, plus a lot of magazine articles and blog posts.
-I wrote seven books, and the other is an anthology of magazine articles I (and others) wrote for a particular publication.
+I wrote seven books outright, and the other is an anthology of magazine articles I (and others) wrote for a particular publication.
 All but one of my books are on web and mobile software development.
 My latest publication is [Learning Progressive Web Apps](https://learningpwa.com).

 I love tinkering with IoT, building and writing about projects for Arduino, Particle Photon, Raspberry Pi, and more.